Understanding Your Insurance Policy in the Aftermath of a House Fire

 House fire claim payouts reduce those profits so they are naturally going to try to limit the payouts.

 Adjusters ideally want to keep payouts within a range that ensures higher officials are happy.
-If a claim payout is too high, adjusters can be second-guessed and face unwanted scrutiny from those above them.
+If a claim payout is too high, those above can second-guess adjusters and subject them to unwanted scrutiny.

 So don’t ever make the mistake that an insurance adjuster is on your side.
 They are not looking out for your benefit.
 They are looking to keep payouts as low as possible.